Print secure barcode tickets with copy protection

 Checking tickets with barcodes

-To check tickets with barcodes at the entrance you need only a simple PC, laptop or netbook, the BarcodeChecker software and a simple barcode scanner, webcam or Android phone.
+To check tickets with barcodes at the entrance you need only a simple PC, laptop or netbook, the BarcodeChecker software and a simple barcode scanner, webcam, or Android phone or iPhone.

 With TicketCreator: You can use TicketCreator to print name tags with barcodes, e.g. as access control for a convention.
 Just create an event with serial numbers and barcodes, reserve a seat for each name and print the tickets.